European Union Border Assistance Mission to Rafah: History

 Until 2007, EUBAM Rafah monitors would use the Kerem Shalom border crossing to get to the Rafah Border Crossing.
 The EUBAM headed a Liaison Office at Kerem Shalom which received real-time video and data feeds of activities at the Rafah crossing.
 The live feed would also be received by Israeli monitors.
 The Liaison Office met regularly to review implementation of the Agreed Principles for Rafah Crossing, to resolve any dispute pertaining to the agreement, and to perform other tasks specified therein.
 The Liaison Office was staffed by officers from EUBAM, the Palestinian Authority, and the Israeli government.

 On 13 June 2007, following the Hamas take over in the Gaza Strip, the EUBAM Head of Mission declared a temporary suspension of operations at the Rafah Crossing Point (RCP).

 In October 2014, EUBAM Rafah launched its PA Preparedness Project aimed at enhancing the PA capabilities for a quick redeployment to the RCP and PA's potential for future operating the RCP.

 On 1 July 2015, Natalina Cea was appointed Head of EUBAM Rafah by the EU's Political and Security Committee.
 As of 2015, the Mission was only partially staffed.
 The EU Council has expressed its readiness to reactivate the EUBAM Rafah Mission, once political and security conditions allow.
 As of 2015, neither of the Parties of the 2005 Agreement (the Palestinian Authority and Israel) has formally requested the EU to reactivate and redeploy the Border Assistance Mission in Rafah.

 In January 2025, EUBAM was redeployed, though operations were again halted in March.
 As part of the Gaza war peace plan accepted by Israel and Hamas on 8 October 2025, the operations at the Rafah border crossing are to resume after 16 October under EUBAM supervision.
 In contrast to the arrangement announced in January, when the EU described the mission’s main purpose as coordinating and assisting the daily transfer of up to 300 injured or sick people, Italian defense minister Guido Crosetto stated that the new plan would allow anyone to cross, subject to the mutual consent of Israel and Egypt.
+On 2 February 2026, the crossing was reopened under EUBAM supervision.